fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Websites/vTrue/New-AzureRmWebAppDatabaseBackupSetting.md

 ```

 ## DESCRIPTION
-The **New-AzureRmWebAppDatabaseBackupSetting** cmdlet creates a new Azure Web App Backup setting.
+The **New-AzureRmWebAppDatabaseBackupSetting** cmdlet creates an Azure Web App Backup setting.

 ## EXAMPLES

-### 1:
+### Example 1: Create a database backup setting
 ```
 PS C:\> New-AzureRmWebAppDatabaseBackupSetting -ResourceGroupName "Default-Web-WestUS" -Name "ContosoWebApp" -ConnectionString "MyConnectionString" -DatabaseType "SqlAzure"
 ```

-Creates a database backup setting (connection string) of type SqlAzure for the specified app ContosoWebApp that is within resource group Default-Web-WestUS.
+This command creates a database backup setting (connection string) of type SqlAzure for the specified app ContosoWebApp that is within resource group Default-Web-WestUS.

 ## PARAMETERS

 ### -Name
-Specifies the name of the WebApp.
+Specifies the name of the Web App.

 ```yaml
 Type: String